Crimes and Punishments

 Still holding the medallion in one hand, she lifts the lid of the simple wooden box with her other.
 Carefully stored within among Elaine’s few other precious possessions is the elvenstar.

-She lifts up the delicate glass-like charm, a gift to her and the other Companions from Kavin, the elf who saved her life, and his sister, Lynsandrasa.
+She picks up the delicate glass-like charm, a gift to her and the other Companions from Kavin, the elf who saved her life, and his sister, Lynsandrasa.

 Saved her life, she thinks sadly, and yet, has taken how many others now in cold blood?